Iain Lom: Biography

 He was appointed poet laureate to King Charles II in Scotland.

 Iain Lom was almost single-handedly responsible for bringing those responsible for the 1663 Keppoch murders to justice.
-When Dòmhnall Glas II (Grey Donald II) died his heir, Alasdair was too young to rule.
-The clan was governed by Alasdair Buidhe (Yellow- haired Alexander), uncle to the heir, as regent until the young chief and his brother, Raghnall, returned from their education in Rome.
-A banquet was held in their honour at which both boys were murdered in a palace coup by a death squad consisting of 7 men (Alexander MacDonald, the Keppoch Tacksman of Inverlair, and his six sons) who then, with the support of other Tacksmen, seized the Chieftainship of Keppoch for themselves.
+When Dòmhnall Glas II (Grey Donald II) died, his heir Alasdair was too young to rule.
+The clan was governed by Alasdair Buidhe (yellow-haired Alexander), uncle to the heir, as regent until the young chief and his brother, Raghnall, returned from their education in Rome.
+A banquet was held in their honour at which both boys were murdered by 7 men (Alexander MacDonald, the Keppoch Tacksman of Inverlair, and his six sons) who then, with the support of other tacksmen, seized the chieftainship of Keppoch for themselves.